26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \mathbf{k}\cdot\nabla\times\mathbf{v} = \frac{1}{A}\sum_{i}\gamma_il_iv_i, \end{align} \]

 where $v_i$ is the value of $\mathbf{v}$ at edge $i$ and $\gamma_i = 1$ if the unit vector of the edge points in the mathematically positive direction of circulation around the polygon, otherwise $\gamma_i = -1$.
-For the sake of simplicity, one takes o.
-B. d.
-A. assume that $\gamma_i = 1$ for all $i$, so one
+For the sake of simplicity, one assumes without loss of generality that $\gamma_i = 1$ for all $i$, so that one can write

 \[ \begin{align} \mathbf{k}\cdot\nabla\times\mathbf{v} = \frac{1}{A}\sum_{i}l_iv_i \end{align} \]